Dynamic Weight Grafting: Localizing Finetuned Factual Knowledge in Transformers: Experiments Results

 \subsection{Is it the position or the token that matters?}

-We note that there is potential confounding factor: Is the relation is extracted at the \textit{last token before generation} or at the \textit{preposition connected to the relation} (e.g., stars \textbf{in})?
-In the test headline (see \Cref{tab:test_sentence_templates}) these are always the same token.
-We hypothesize that the relation extraction may occur on relation tokens (e.g. ``stars in" so we constructed the test QA example (\Cref{tab:test_sentence_templates}) so that the final token before generation is neither the relation nor a preposition associated with the relation.
-We see similar results in the two test sentences: the last token is responsible for relation extraction, even when it is neither a preposition nor a relation.
-We present only the results for Llama3 for brevity in \Cref{fig:test_sentence_2} and present additional results for other models in \Cref{app:test_sentence_two}
+There is ambiguity in the setup described above: Is the relation extracted at the \textit{last token before relation generation} or at the \textit{preposition connected to the relation} (e.g., stars \textbf{in})?
+In the test headline (see \Cref{tab:test_sentence_templates}), these are always the same token.
+We hypothesize that the relation completion may occur at relation tokens so we constructed the QA test (\Cref{tab:test_sentence_templates}) so that the final token before generation is neither the relation nor a preposition associated with the relation.
+We see similar results: \textbf{the last token is responsible for relation knowledge retrieval, even when it is neither a preposition nor a relation}.
+We present results for these experiments in \Cref{app:test_sentence_two}

-\subsection{Can we localize ``recall" relation extraction to model components?}
+\subsection{Can we localize the ``recall" pathway to individual model components?}

 Prior work has shown that next token prediction is a blend of information propagation through attention heads and token promotion through feedforward networks \citep{geva2020transformer, geva2022transformer, geva2023dissecting}.
-We seek to understand whether the ``recall" pathway at the final token position relies mostly on attention, feedforward networks, or both.
-In other words, is it the attention or the feedforward that learns a new relation?
-(Of course, it can be both.)
+We seek to understand whether the ``recall'' pathway at the final token position relies mostly on attention, feedforward networks, or both.
+In other words: \textbf{Is it the attention or the feedforward that learns a new relation?} (Of course, it can be both.)

+\paragraph{Component grafting} In component grafting, we graft individual components of the Transformer block at a given token position (\Cref{fig:position_vs_layer_vs_component}).
+Recall that a Transformer block is described by \footnote{There are model-specific subtleties to the attention and feedforward operations.
+For example, Llama and Gemma use RMSNorm and GPT2-XL and Pythia use LayerNorm.
+Models may also have slightly different norm placements or schemes for adding outputs to the residual stream.}:

+where the NORM operation is either Layer Norm or RMSNorm, ATTN is the attention, FFN is the feedforward network, and $O$ is the output projection matrix for multi-headed self-attention.
+We focus on grafting individual weight matrices at a given token position; for example, we may graft the $W^K, W^Q$ and $W^V$ matrices at the first entity token positions.
+At a high level, we conduct two component grafting experiments to localize model behavior for the last token ``recall'' pathway: 1) We localize relation knowledge retrieval to the output projection matrix and feedforward networks at the final token position, and 2) We show that models require \textit{task-specific} attention on the first entity in order for the ``recall'' pathway to work.
+See \Cref{fig:dynamic-wg} for a visual representation of the these results.